cboettig/ews-review/manuscript-w-refs.md

 the threshold.
 Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]

 Examples are not restricted to chaotic dynamics.
+An example is found in Schreiber and Rudolf (2008), in which variance is observed to decrease before a sudden transition that results in the extinction of the population.

-Some spatially extended systems exhibit a type of bifurcation that is not accompanied by CSD.
-In one class of models, individual locations are subject to saddle node-type regime shifts and influence adjacent locations via short-range facilitation and long-range competition.
+Another non-chaotic example is found in some spatially extended systems that exhibit a type of bifurcation not accompanied by CSD.
+In this class of models, individual locations are subject to saddle node-type regime shifts and influence adjacent locations via short-range facilitation and long-range competition.
 Such models are used represent transitions between vegetation types in response to changing water availability, and reproduce naturally occurring vegetation patterns (Rietkerk and van de Koppel 2008).
 In such systems, a regime shift in one location can propagate spatially and transition the whole system from one regime to another.
 Such a transition occurs if the control parameter (e.g., rainfall), exceeds the *Maxwell point* - the value at which a local disturbance propagates outwards (Bel et al. 2012).
 The Maxwell point may be far from the level at which an individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.
-Another example is found in Schreiber and Rudolf (2008), in which variance is observed to decrease before a sudden transition that results in the extinction of the population.
+This case illustrates the importance of distinguishing between *local* and *global* system dynamics and identifying the appropriate scale of observation.

 Finally, Boerlijst et al. (2013) found that indicators of CSD do not appear prior to saddle-node bifurcations when perturbations are not in the direction of